etc5523-2021/blog-Arpan-dev-1234/README.md

 My selected country is United Kingdom.

-The relevant blog post for this assessment is in my-first-post.html inside _posts folder
+The relevant blog post for this assessment is in my-first-post.html inside _posts folder (url: https://arpanbloggersorg.netlify.app/posts/2021-09-02-my-first-post/)

 - [✓] Selected a country
 - [✓] Website with R markdown